 60,000 migrants are waiting near U.S.-Mexico border as Title 42 ends, border chief says

-El Paso, Texas — An estimated 60,000 migrants are waiting near the U.S.-Mexico border hours before the Biden administration is set to end the Title 42 pandemic-era rule that has allowed authorities to expel those entering the country unlawfully, a top U.S. official told CBS News on Thursday.
+El Paso, Texas — An estimated 60,000 migrants were waiting near the U.S.-Mexico border as the Biden administration ended the Title 42 pandemic-era rule that has allowed authorities to expel those entering the country unlawfully, a top U.S. official told CBS News on Thursday.

-Border Patrol Chief Raul Ortiz said his agency is preparing for some of the tens of thousands of migrants currently on the Mexican side of the U.S.-Mexico border to try to cross into the U.S. once Title 42 expires on Thursday at 11:59 p.m.
-ET.
+Border Patrol Chief Raul Ortiz said his agency was preparing for some of the tens of thousands of migrants currently on the Mexican side of the U.S.-Mexico border to try to cross into the U.S. as Title 42 expired at midnight Thursday.

 "Upwards of 60,000 migrants we project are staging in and around the immediate border area," Ortiz said in an interview in El Paso.
 "So we're focused on ensuring that we're doing everything we can to allocate resources to address those flows."